software-students-spring2022/final-project-blooddonation/README.md

 People use apps and websites to connect with others, find furniture, restaurants, clothes, and other things that they need.
 The same technology can be used to create a centralized place to find blood donation centers and drives to help stop the shortage.

+### About
+Our App will be able to help collect and donate blood easily.
+Users who have any mobile devices or pc with an active internet connection can contact and start searching for a donor, donation sites, information about anything related to donating blood easily through this website.

 ### What and why?

 Since the pandemic started blood donations have decreased by 10% and as of December 2021 the US blood supply is at its lowest level in a decade.
 The inventory of some blood types has dropped below one day’s supply in recent weeks, which is a dangerously low level.
 Despite the consistent demand for blood in healthcare, only about 3% of age-eligible people donate blood yearly.
 Additionally, many people aren't aware of whether or not they're even eligible to donate in the first place.
 Having a centralized app to not only fine blood donation centers, but also answer FAQs and find out about donation eligibility could increase the percentage of people who donate blood yearly.